Hsword/Toy-C-Compiler-Frontend/README.md

         return true;
     }

-    // If a function is called in de code make sure there a spaces between the "(", ")" and "," thisIsMyFunctionName( mouseX, mouseY, mouseZ );
+    // If a function is called in de code make sure there no spaces between the "(", ")" but "," thisIsMyFunctionName(mouseX, mouseY, mouseZ);

     // Names representing namespaces should be all lowercase. model::analyzer, io::iomanager, common::math::geometry